Occ. Code 3919510

 BRIEF DESCRIPTION OF CLASS

-Supervisor Optical Laboratory Training and Production: supervisory, American Board of Opticianry certified in adapting and fitting lenses for the correction of deficiencies, deformities or anomalies of the human eyes, or the ordering of contact lenses on written prescriptions from a licensed physician or optometrist and is able to teach and supervise others engaged in related laboratory work.
+Supervisor Optical Laboratory Training and Production: one position class; supervisory level; American Board of Opticianry certified in adapting and fitting lenses for the correction of deficiencies, deformities or anomalies of the human eyes, or the ordering of contact lenses on written prescriptions from a licensed physician or optometrist; teaches and supervises others engaged in related laboratory work.

-Teaches optical theory and science in order to prepare students to pass the American Board of Opticianry exam and the State Education Board test for ophthalmic dispensing.
+Teaches optical theory and science to prepare students to pass the American Board of Opticianry exam and the State Education Board test for ophthalmic dispensing.

 Oversees the filling of prescriptions for all State Correctional Facilities and for New York City Department of Corrections.